GKopanidis/ci-pp4-hwblog/README.md

 The live link can be found here: [Live Site](https://ci-pp4-hwblog-402679d73bbc.herokuapp.com/)

+### Creating a Database

+- Log into ElephantSQL.com and access your dashboard.
+- Click "Create New Instance".
+- Set up a plan, name it, and select the closest data center.
+- Click "Review" and "Create instance".
+- Return to the ElephantSQL dashboard and copy the database URL.

+### The env.py File
+- Create an env.py file and ensure it's in .gitignore.
+- Add DATABASE_URL and SECRET_KEY to env.py.
+- If using Cloudinary, add CLOUDINARY_URL to env.py.

 ### Run Locally

 Navigate to the GitHub Repository you want to clone to use locally: